ArtifactDB/gobbler/README.md

 - `asset`: string containing the name of the asset.
 - `version`: string containing the name of the version.

-On success, the probational status is removed and a JSON formatted file will be created in `responses` with the `status` property set to `SUCCESS`.
+On success, the probational status is removed.
+The HTTP response will contain a JSON object with the `status` property set to `SUCCESS`.

 To reject probation, a user should create a file with the `request-reject_probation-` prefix.
 This file should be JSON-formatted with the following properties: